pdsoftplan/zap-maven-plugin/README.md

 shouldRunPassiveScanOnly       | In case it's true, the Active Scan will not be executed | No | false shouldStartNewSession          | Indicates whether a new session should be started on ZAP before the analysis | No | true

 > If both *spiderStartingPoint* and *activeScanStartingPoint* are provided, *targetUrl* will be ignored.
 These options are useful when you want to spider through the whole application, but want to run the Active Scan for only a portion of it.
+Normally, *activeScanStartingPoint* will be narrower than *spiderStartingPoint*.

 **ZAP related parameters:**